kuruva-radhakrishna/Football-Analysis/README.md

 # ⚽ Soccer Analytics - AI-Based Detection & Visualization

 This repository provides AI-powered soccer analysis through player detection, team classification, key point tracking, and spatial analysis.

 ## 🔍 Model Details

+### Models Used:
+1. **YOLOv8 (Player Detection)**
+   Detects players, goalkeepers, referees, and the ball in the video.

+2. **YOLOv8 (Pitch Detection)**
+   Identifies the soccer field boundaries and key points.

+3. **SigLIP**
+   Extracts features from image crops of players for analysis.

+4. **UMAP (Uniform Manifold Approximation and Projection)**
+   Reduces the dimensionality of the extracted features for easier clustering and visualization.

+5. **KMeans**
+   Clusters the reduced-dimension features to classify players into two teams based on the extracted features.

 The Player Detection and Key Point Detection models have been trained using Roboflow's dataset and uploaded to Roboflow Universe:

 | Model                                    | mAP    | Precision | Recall |